nats-io/nats-site/content/doc/writing_applications/advanced.md

     parent = "Writing Applications"
 +++

-Managing the interaction with the server is primarily the job of the client library, but most of the libraries also provide some insight into what is happening under the covers.
+Managing the interaction with the server is primarily the job of the client library but most of the libraries also provide some insight into what is happening under the covers.

 ### Get the Current Server Status

-The client library may provide a mechanism to get the connections current status:
+The client library may provide a mechanism to get the connections current status.

 {{< partial "doc/connect_status.html" >}}